-We are 10months into 2013 and statistics show that the real estate market in the Florida Keys continues to improve.
-Year to date residential sales volume in the Upper Keys (Key Largo and Islamorada) is up 21%.
-The average sales price is up 2%, while the number of sales has increased 19%.
+We are 6 months into 2014 and statistics show that the real estate market in the Florida Keys continues to improve.
+Year-to-date residential sales volume in the Upper Keys (Key Largo and Islamorada) is up 5%.
+The average sales price is up 5%, while the number of sales has remined the same.

-The number of foreclosure and short sales is also declining.
-The number of distressed property closings in the first ten months of 2013 was 22% of total sales, down from 29% in 2012.
+The number of foreclosure and short sales is declining.
+The number of distressed property closings in the first six months of 2014 was 18.2% of total sales, down from 21.8% in 2013.

 Graphic representations of these market trends can be seen by opening the PDF attachments at the bottom of this page.

 So You Want My Opinion about the Florida Keys Real Estate Market?

 I am asked my opinion of the market trends by almost every Buyer, "What is happening to the Real Estate Market in the Florida Keys?
 Is it a good time to buy?
 Are prices going up?"